michael2012z/BitBible/markdown/KJV/files/Lev.md

 22. And ye shall sow the eighth year, and eat yet of old fruit until the ninth year; until her fruits come in ye shall eat of the old store.

-23. The land shall not be sold for ever: for the land is mine; for ye are strangers and sojourners with me.for ever: or, to be quite cut off: Heb. for cutting off
+23. The land shall not be sold for ever: for the land is mine; for ye are strangers and sojourners with me.

 24. And in all the land of your possession ye shall grant a redemption for the land.

 25. If thy brother be waxen poor, and hath sold away some of his possession, and if any of his kin come to redeem it, then shall he redeem that which his brother sold.

-26. And if the man have none to redeem it, and himself be able to redeem it;himself…: Heb. his hand hath attained and found sufficiency
+26. And if the man have none to redeem it, and himself be able to redeem it;

 27. Then let him count the years of the sale thereof, and restore the overplus unto the man to whom he sold it; that he may return unto his possession.